online doctor logo

 Black stools due to Esophageal, stomach, duodenal, or ampullary cancer

-Cancers in these areas can cause bleeding, leading to black stools.
+Cancers in these areas can cause bleeding, leading to black tarry stools.
 Treatment options for gastrointestinal cancers depend on the stage and location of the cancer but may include surgery, radiation therapy, chemotherapy, targeted therapy, or a combination of these approaches.
-The treatment plan is determined based on individual factors and in consultation with a healthcare team.
+Your provider determines a treatment plan based on individual factors and in consultation with a healthcare team.

-Having black and tarry stools is only always a big issue, but a last-night food item might be the cause.
+Black diarrhea is always a big issue, but a last-night food item might be the cause.
 Also, certain foods and supplements may turn your stool completely black, and you may notice black speck stool.

-Following list of foods that can turn healthy stool color into black:
+The following list of foods that can turn healthy stool color into dark brown or black:

 Edibles with food color mostly remain unchanged and appear in changing stool color.

-Medications for indigestion, such as bismuth subsalicylate (Pepto-Bismol) and aspirins, can cause black stool.
+Medications for indigestion, such as bismuth subsalicylate (Pepto-Bismol) and aspirins, can cause black diarrhea in adults and children.

 Iron supplements

 When it comes to supplementations, iron tablets are responsible.
-However, if you start having iron supplementation and black stool, too, there is no need to worry; it’s just iron that turns your poop black or lead to brown tarry stools.
+However, if you start having iron supplementation and black stool, too, there is no need to worry; iron turns your poop black or leads to brown tarry stools

-If it continues for longer, visit the doctor to manage your dosage to avoid toxicity.
+If it continues longer, visit the doctor to manage your dosage to avoid toxicity.

 The choice of diagnostic tests depends on various factors, including the suspected cause of black stool.
-Here are some diagnostics tests mentioned:
+So, here are some diagnostics tests for detecting the cause of dark tarry stool:

 Angiography

-X-rays and a contrast chemical are used to see the blood arteries in the angiography process.
+X-rays and a contrast chemical can help see the blood arteries in the angiography process.
 It can spot instances of gastrointestinal bleeding or aberrant blood vessels.

 Bleeding scan (nuclear medicine)

 A bleeding scan involves injecting a radioactive substance into the bloodstream, which helps locate the source of the bleeding.
-Special imaging techniques are then used to track the movement of the radioactive material and identify areas of bleeding.
+Also, special imaging techniques can track the radioactive material’s movement and identify bleeding areas.

 Blood studies

-Blood tests, including a complete blood count (CBC), can provide valuable information about an individual’s overall health, such as the presence of anemia or infection.
-Serum chemistries and clotting studies can help evaluate organ function and assess the blood’s ability to clot properly.
+Blood tests, including a complete blood count (CBC), can provide valuable information about an individual’s overall health, such as anemia or infection.
+Additionally, serum chemistries and clotting studies can help evaluate organ function and the blood’s ability to clot properly.

 Colonoscopy

-A flexible tube having a camera on the end (colonoscope) is introduced into the rectum and advanced through the colon during a colonoscopy.
-Direct colon visualization is possible and can be used to locate the cause of bleeding or other anomalies.
+A flexible tube with a camera on the end (colonoscope) is introduced into the rectum and advanced through the colon during a colonoscopy.
+Also, direct colon visualization can locate the cause of bleeding or other anomalies.

 Esophagogastroduodenoscopy or EGD

 During an EGD, a flexible tube with a camera is introduced via the mouth into the esophagus, stomach, and duodenum.
-This diagnosis procedure is known as an upper endoscopy.
-The upper digestive tract is examined for any anomalies or potential bleeding sources.
+This diagnosis procedure is known as the upper endoscopy.
+The upper digestive tract examines for any anomalies or potential bleeding sources.

 Stool culture